Rail and road interface connections

 Businesses often gather around these terminals and along existing routes and hubs of supply chains.

 The Australian Government’s Interface Improvement Program also invests in developing local ideas to improve connections to Inland Rail, some of which include the rail and road interface.
-See the list of proposals working with business advisors.
+See the list of proposals from round 1 and round 2 that are working with business advisors.

 Inland Rail is an investment in road safety and reduced congestion along the busy Melbourne to Brisbane transport corridor where 74% of the freight is now carried by road transport.